-Hello!
-We’re still exploring Old Sacramento 🙂 After a heavy lunch, E & I walked off the calories at the Sacramento History Museum, a museum dedicated to the California Gold Rush and the city’s history.
+Hello and welcome to the next part of my post on Sacramento.
+We’re still exploring the Old part of town.
+After a heavy lunch, E & I walked off the calories at the Sacramento History Museum, a museum dedicated to the California Gold Rush and the city’s history.
 It was nearly closing time and we only had an hour, so we breezed through many of the exhibits.

 The Sacramento Bee was founded in 1857 and is still running today as one of the city’s major newspapers.
 Inside the museum, visitors will get a glimpse of the old printing presses and machinery.
 Before the advent of ink and modern printers, newspapers were printed with a heavy metal mold.

 The museum houses a variety of collections, including everyday items used by gold miners during the gold rush…

 ….To actual gold nuggets and jewelry.
 The displays are equipped with alarms and cameras to prevent thieves.

 Fur pelts from animals, which were used to keep warm.

 Other everyday items used in the 19th century, such as makeup, mirrors and clothing.